LBC: Global Radio

-Jeni Barnett and MMR vaccine controversy

 The radio station became involved in the MMR vaccine controversy after a broadcast by Jeni Barnett on 7 January 2009 in which she debated the alleged dangers of MMR vaccine with callers.
 It became the subject of media controversy, first because her views were criticised as irresponsible by medical journalist Dr Ben Goldacre, and then because LBC and Global Radio threatened legal action against Goldacre for copyright infringement after he refused to remove the audio of the show from his blog, which resulted in its being made available at Wikileaks and elsewhere and the preparation of transcripts of the broadcast.
 David Aaronovitch in The Times argued for "a class action against LBC for permitting a presenter to inflict her preposterous prejudices on her listeners, to the detriment of someone else's kids."
 Norman Lamb MP tabled an Early Day Motion criticising Barnett and LBC for the likely effect of the broadcast on public health.

-Call-in shows

-LBC has held call-in shows for politicians Nick Clegg, Jacob Rees-Mogg and Boris Johnson.
-In 2016, it was announced that Alex Salmond would be taking part in a weekly call-in show.
-This show ran from 13 January to 30 March that year.
-Salmond was then given a three-hour Sunday afternoon show, starting on 17 September 2017, after he lost his seat in the 2017 general election.

-LBC launched a call in consumer law show, called 'The Consumer Hour' in 2013.
-The show was hosted by Clive Bull with listeners' questions answered by guest consumer lawyer Dean Dunham.
-The show ran until September 2020.
-In September 2020 LBC relaunched The Consumer Hour, hosted solely by Dunham on Friday evenings at 9pm, which is regarded as amongst LBC's most popular shows..
-Dunham is considered to be one of the leading authorities on consumer law, being named in the Thomson Reuters Superlawyers List and Legal 500 and being named as Consumer Lawyer of the Year 2018, 2019, 2020, 2021 and 2022, and Solicitor Advocate of the Year 2018.
-Dunham represented Freddie Starr in his unsuccessful libel case against Karin Ward, and the original Bucks Fizz in the unsuccessful Bucks Fizz legal dispute during 2011.